 Author Archives: Sukhpreet

-‘Stop Me If You Think That You’ve Heard This One Before: plagiarism in music copyright’ as part of CREATe Public Lectures 2017 Where can you draw the invisible ‘line in the sand’ which separates an infringing piece of music from one that simply draws on the influence of other works for inspiration?
-In this interactive CREATe Public Lecture, composer and music publisher Dr Simon Anderson’s lecture at the University of Glasgow on 8th March, attempted to answer this question.
-The interactive presentation examines plagiarism cases that have been heard before the English courts in recent years, with music clips and scores to facilitate comparison.
-Attendees will have the opportunity to vote on whether they thought a tune infringed or not.
+‘Stop Me If You Think That You’ve Heard This One Before: Plagiarism in music copyright’ Where can you draw the invisible ‘line in the sand’ that separates an infringing piece of music from one that simply draws on other works for inspiration?
+Composer and music publisher Dr Simon Anderson’s lecture at the University of Glasgow on 8th March, attempted to answer this question.
+His interactive presentation examined plagiarism cases heard before the English courts, with music clips and scores to facilitate comparison.
+Attendees had the opportunity to vote on whether they thought a tune infringed or not.
 One case study investigated the point at which a newly composed tune infringes an existing work, as musical elements of the original are gradually added to the new … Continue reading

 [View the story “CREATe Festival 2016, June 24, RSA House London” on Storify]